 If a vet gives you a handout like this, now you know where it comes from.
 As an aside, it’s a little known fact that vets are paid by pellet manufacturers to exclusively feature their products.
-This is why vets often only have one brand available and why they don’t recommend other brands.
+This is why vets often only have one brand for sale in their waiting room.

 So, I want to start by analyzing some of these before and after pictures and the accompanying text.
 For example:

 VEGAN was solely on seeds and showing early signs of fatty liver disease.
 Recovering photo reveals dramatic improvements in beak and feather quality.

 - There is no mention of fresh food.
 What likely happened here is that, when encouraging the bird owner to switch to pellets, they also were told to start feeding fresh food.
 Which is the actual reason for improved feather quality?

 - What did the seed diet consist of?
 As I wrote about in “Are seeds high in fat?” and “The real reasons the all seed diet is bad“, the most common seeds in some bird seed mixes are very low in fat.
 The less common ones are high in fat.
 Seed diets can be radically different depending on the mix of seeds.

 - Even if the diet were high in fat, this is not the reason for fatty liver disease as I wrote about “What causes Fatty Liver Disease?“

 GABI the African Grey was on a diet of seed-balls, seeds and various table foods.
 She developed an ongoing yeast problem and subsequently feather plucked herself.
 Gabi was put on Harrison’s by her avian veterinarian and immediately turned things around.

 - What sort of table foods?
 Did the vet suggest discontinuing them?
 Might that be the reason for the feather condition change?